Hexalith/Hexalith.MyNewPackage/README.md

 5. Start developing your package in the `src/` directory
 6. Add tests in the `test/` directory

-## Documentation

-For detailed documentation on how to use this template, see the [DOCUMENTATION.md](DOCUMENTATION.md) file.

 ## Repository Structure

 ```